QuTech-Delft/OpenQL/docs/scheduling.rst

 and the ``bundler`` called to produce a bundled version of the IR to return.

 The remaining part of this subsection describes scheduling with resource constraints.
-It only describes the functionality of the scheduling implementation after solving issue 179, i.e. after the transition of scheduling gates one by one to list scheduling.

 The implementation of this list scheduler is parameterized on doing a forward or a backward schedule.
 The former is used to create an ASAP schedule and the latter is used to create an ALAP schedule.